-Controlling a robot using speech, direct keyboard or joystick input, or free-form gestures is a general paradigm \cite{coronado2017gesture,chen2015hand,wolf2013gesture} in the context of Human-Robot Interaction (HRI).
+Controlling a robot using speech, direct input (\emph {e.g.}, a keyboard or joystick), or free-form gestures is a general paradigm \cite{coronado2017gesture,chen2015hand,wolf2013gesture} in the context of Human-Robot Interaction (HRI).
 Unlike relatively less challenging terrestrial environments, the use of keyboard or joystick interfaces or tactile sensors is unappealing in underwater applications since it entails costly waterproofing and introduces an additional point of failure.
-Additionally, since speech or RGB-D (\emph{i.e.}, visual and depth image)-based interfaces, such as a Leap Motion\texttrademark\ or Kinect\texttrademark\ are not feasible underwater, vision-based communication schemes are more natural for diver-robot interaction.
+Additionally, since speech or RGB-D (\emph{i.e.}, visual and depth image)-based interfaces, such as a Leap Motion\texttrademark\ or Kinect\texttrademark\, are not feasible underwater, vision-based communication schemes are more natural for diver-robot interaction.

-This work explores the challenges involved in designing a hand gesture based human-robot communication framework for underwater robots.
+This work explores the challenges involved in designing a hand gesture-based human-robot communication framework for underwater robots.
 In particular, a simple interaction framework is developed where a diver can use a set of \emph{intuitive} and meaningful hand gestures to program the accompanying robot or reconfigure program parameters on the fly.
-A convolutional neural network based robust hand gesture recognizer is used with a simple set of gesture-to-instruction mapping.
+A convolutional neural network-based robust hand gesture recognizer is used with a simple set of gesture-to-instruction mapping.
 A finite-state machine based interpreter ensures predictable robot behavior by eliminating spurious inputs and incorrect instruction compositions.